yuedajiong/super-ai/README.md

 # 2024-11-21 / 2024-12-14 (<brain-like> ultimate-learning-and-thinking-direction)

+  With accompanying features: incremental/online learning.

   2024-11-21: The 1st version of the non-BP learning (block-independent-leaning, w/ or w/o target).
 Effitive!
-Tested on: dimension-reduction, classification; TODO: larget attention network
+Tested on: MLP, dimension-reduction, classification.

   2024-12-14: The 2nd version of the non-BP learning (block-independent-leaning, w/ or w/o target).
 Effitive!
-Tested on: regression (difficult-task-type, a little different with classification), generation should be easy; TODO: larget attention network
+Tested on: MLP, regression (difficult-task-type, a little different with classification), generation should be easy.

-  With accompanying features: incremental/online learning.
+  TODO: larget attention/transformer network on cifar10/100

 #